hfantini/app-calculator/README.md

 -- X --

-First project using Flutter and Dark technology, made with learning purposes.
+First project using Flutter and Dart technology, made with learning purposes.